eyuperay/90-day-python-challenge/README.md

 - Uses **type hints** for all variables for clarity and better code readability
 - Dynamically calculates age using the `datetime` module
 - Outputs a polished, professional sentence using f-strings

+###  02_data_structures.py
+**Description:**
+Created a product inventory list and managed it using list operations.
+Removed and added products, sliced the list to get popular products.
+Stored stock information in a dictionary and calculated total stock using a loop.
+Applied list comprehension to filter products with names longer than 5 characters.